cjm106/bank_tech_test/README.md

 ```
 As a bank customer
 So that I can keep track of the transactions on my account
-I would like to be able to print my bank statement.
+I would like to be able to print my bank statement
 ```